 Environmental benefits of using timber

 Timber has been one of the most popular construction materials since the earliest human settlements.
-Sustainably produced timber has the lowest embodied energy of any mainstream material – 24 times less than steel.
-It absorbs and stores carbon dioxide with every cubic metre of wood used instead of other materials potentially saving two tons of carbon dioxide.
+Timber absorbs and stores carbon dioxide – up to one tonne per cubic metre – and can displace carbon intensive alternatives.
 Timber is being more widely used across the whole construction sector, with our offices in Germany reporting increased interest in their markets too, Germany having built a wealth of expertise in the production and use of mass timber products.
+When considering structural options for the project, models showed that timber was lower carbon than steel by 300 Tonnes of CO2e, without considering the inherent biogenic benefits.

 Advocates within the whole project team

-Both Baytree and future occupier Rhenus Logistics understood the benefits of utilising our proposal of a timber frame for the office building at Nuneaton from the outset of the project.
+Both Baytree Logistics Properties and future occupier Rhenus Logistics understood the benefits of utilising a timber frame for the office building at Nuneaton from the outset of the project.
 The innovative use of timber can often be value engineered out.
-In this instance, however, the carbon savings, sustainability and wellbeing benefits were fully communicated throughout the design process in consultation with all stakeholders.
+In this instance, however, the carbon savings, sustainability and wellbeing benefits were fully appreciated and the material was procured.
 Laurie Chetwood’s concept sketch below explored initial ideas at an early design workshop with Chetwoods Studio, Thrive and Works teams.

 Challenges of designing with timber